coreeng/core-platform-docs/content/cecg-idp/p2p/how-tos/connect-to-cloudsql.md

 ## Auth
-Having a service account configured, we now need to tell the applicaiton running to use it.
+Having a service account configured, we now need to tell the application running to use it.
 This can be done one of two ways
 * [CloudSQL Proxy](https://github.com/GoogleCloudPlatform/cloud-sql-proxy)
 * [CloudSQL connector library](https://cloud.google.com/sql/docs/mysql/connect-connectors)

-Google recommends using the the connectors whenever you can, but if it's not available for the language you're using, you can use the ClouSQLProxy.
+Google recommends using the the connectors whenever you can, but if it's not available for the language you're using, you can use the CloudSQLProxy.

 There are a few things you need to have in mind: